 - 1. Tax rate is applied only to improvements.
-It is assumed the assessed value of the \$635,000 home is split evenly (50/50) between land and improvement value. - 2.
+It is assumed the assessed value of the \$635,000 home is split evenly (50/50) between land and improvement value. - Garbage collection and water user fees are itemized on utility bills (not on tax notice). - 3.
 Tax rate is applied only to improvements.
-It is assumed the assessed value of the \$635,000 home is split evenly (50/50) between land and improvement value.
+It is assumed the assessed value of the \$635,000 home is split evenly (50/50) between land and improvement value left.side partners inc.